pesterhazy/presumably/posts/reagent-2.md

 React) render function, React messes up, essentially leaving the entire component tree in a corrupted state.
-The reasons behind this are ultimately due to issues with JavaScript exception handling, but this behavior is obviously anoying in a reloading-based workflow.
+The reasons behind this are ultimately due to issues with JavaScript exception handling, but this behavior is obviously annoying in a reloading-based workflow.

 The good news is that the React developers are aware of [this issue](https://github.com/facebook/react/issues/2461) and have introduced